How to Use Essential Oils for Migraines

-It works as a sedative, antidepressant, anti-anxiety, and calming agent as well as induces relaxation and relieves tension and stress.
-It can also help with feelings of restlessness and poor sleep and regulates serotonin levels which help minimize pain in the nervous system.
+It works as a sedative, antidepressant, anti-anxiety and calming agent, as it induces relaxation and relieves tension and stress.
+It can also help with feelings of restlessness and poor sleep and regulates serotonin levels, which can help minimize pain in the nervous system.

 I combine 20 drops of each essential oil in a rollerball and top it off with fractionated coconut oil.
 Whenever a migraine hits or my sciatica flares up, I just whip out my roller ball and apply this blend to wherever I am feeling pain or discomfort.

-You could also make capsules by adding six drops of each to a veggie capsule and take one every 3-4 hours as needed.
+You could also make capsules by adding six drops of each to a veggie capsule and take one every three to four hours as needed.

-Deep Blue is a soothing and cooling oil blend made up of wintergreen, camphor, peppermint, ylang-ylang, helichrysum, blue tansy, blue chamomile, and osmanthus essential oils.
-I love using this blend to ease the sciatic pain I often have, soreness of tender spots, and occipital/neck pain due to a migraine.
+Deep Blue is a soothing and cooling oil blend made up of wintergreen, camphor, peppermint, ylang-ylang, helichrysum, blue tansy, blue chamomile and osmanthus essential oils.
+I love using this blend to ease the sciatic pain I often have, soreness of tender spots and occipital or neck pain due to a migraine.